-Diana Perche’s research interests focus on politics and public policy, with a strong interest in how government decisions are made affecting Indigenous people in Australia, and how these decisions are influenced by ideology, evidence, activism and power.
-She is a Senior Lecturer and Academic Coordinator at Nura Gili Indigenous Programs Unit at the University of New South Wales.
-Before joining Nura Gili, Diana was the director of postgraduate studies in Politics and Public Policy at Macquarie University.
+Diana Perche’s research interests focus on politics and public policy.
+She is a non-Indigenous researcher with a strong interest in how government decisions affect First Nations people in Australia, and how these decisions are influenced by institutional structures, ideology, evidence, activism and power.
+She is a Senior Lecturer in Social Research and Policy at the University of New South Wales, and program convenor of the Master of Public Policy and Governance.
 Previously, Diana worked in a number of policy-related positions, including in the Australian Public Service.

 Diana has a BA (Hons) from the University of Sydney and a Master of Politics and Public Policy from Macquarie University.
 She completed her PhD at the University of Sydney, on the shifting politics of Aboriginal land rights in the Northern Territory.